owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 `render_actual` should render relevant parts of the atom in a given state, like its variable assignments.

-With all these pieces in places, we can finally render some error messages!
+With all these pieces in place, we can finally render some error messages!
 Let's say we have this formula:

 $$